-Note: For the complete lessons,
+Note: For the Original

-Lesson 223 - Q&A Kechari Stage 1 and-a-half? (a dialog) (Audio)
+Lesson 223 -

+Kechari Stage 1 and-a-half? (a dialog) (Audio)

 Date: Thu Aug 12, 2004 7:32pm

 New Visitors: It is recommended you read from the beginning of the web archive, as previous

 lessons are prerequisite to this one.
 The first lesson is, "Why

 Q1: Thanks to your instructions (lesson #108)

 I have made some progress from stage 1 Kechari, but did not find exactly

 After some experimentation and feeling my way about, I am thinking I am in a

 sort of Stage 1 and-a-half, with my tongue longer than needed for stage 1,

 but not quite long enough for stage 2 yet.
 I don't know if perhaps the

 anatomy, which other people would not experience because of a slightly

 Here is what I experienced:

 By stretching the tongue upwards and to the right I was able to find what

 seemed like a hole through which I was just about able to push the tongue.
 I

 tried using a finger, but I seemed to be unable to make use of it since the

 However, through that hole I sensed tissue of a type that I had not felt

 before.
 I could sense this because it was salty!
 Salty probably because of a

 I kept the tip of my tongue on that special tissue and moved it towards the

 center.
 (The experience was dramatic and ecstatic.)
 In the earlier days

 center but with practice I was able to get it to the center.

 However, there are no nostril-openings to be found at this point, and no

 septum between them.
 The organ I am resting my tongue on is relatively flat,

 with a hint of a ridge in the middle.
 It is normally covered by the uvula

 right, the right side of that organ bulges towards my tongue, and

-I believe the nostril-openings and septum are just **above** where my tongue is currently
+I believe the nostril-openings and septum are just **above** where my tongue

-between 1 and 2.
+of transitional stage between 1 and 2.